pixavier/mqtt4snap/README.md

 There are several free online MQTT server/brokers for rapid testing purpose, such as [test.mosquitto.org](https://test.mosquitto.org) or [www.emqx.io/mqtt/public-mqtt5-broker](https://www.emqx.io/mqtt/public-mqtt5-broker).
 Never use these servers for production.
 One way to start is using [Mosquitto](https://mosquitto.org) on your own server, which is a popular open-source option available for Linux, Windows and Mac, fast and easy to install.
 For accessing directly to a MQTT broker from a browser, [WebSockets support must be activated on the broker](http://www.steves-internet-guide.com/mqtt-websockets).
 To monitor de broker activity, [MQTT Explorer](http://mqtt-explorer.com) is an excellent free tool.

-Snap *!* can be considered a [no/low code programming language](https://spectrum.ieee.org/tech-talk/computing/software/programming-without-code-no-code-software-development).
+Snap *!* can be considered a block-based [low-code programming language](https://spectrum.ieee.org/tech-talk/computing/software/programming-without-code-no-code-software-development), unlike [Node-RED](https://nodered.org) that can be regarded as a flow-based low-code tool.

 ## Blocks and usage